Experience-Monks/layout-bmfont-text/README.md

 #### `layout.ascender`

 The metric for ascenders; typically from the top of x-height to the top of the glyph height.

+#### `layout.capHeight`

+The cap height metric; the height of a flat uppercase letter like 'H' or 'I'.
+Uses the frist available height of common uppercase Latin flat capitals, such as 'H', 'I', 'E', 'T', 'K'.

 ## License